Elana Butterfly Icon

 Another important thing to consider is your exercise routine.
 Regular exercise, especially pelvic floor exercises (also known as Kegel exercises), can help strengthen the muscles that support your pelvic organs.
 And if you’re pregnant or postpartum, it’s especially important to do your Kegels, as these can help to prevent POP from occurring after childbirth.

 POP is a common but often under-discussed condition that affects many women.
 But some brave women have spoken out about their experiences, Helen Ledwick is one of these amazingly brave women.
 Upon realizing she had a prolapse following the birth of her second child, she faced not only constant discomfort but also pervasive shame and a dearth of information and support.
 The revelation that one in three women experiences pelvic floor disorders horrified her, sparking a determination to take action.
-She candidly shares her journey about her experience with prolapse in her book ‘Why Mum’s don’t Jump’.
-By being aware of the signs and symptoms and taking steps to reduce your risk, you can help to keep your pelvic organs where they belong—up and in place!
+She candidly shares her journey about her experience with prolapse in her book ‘Why Mum’s don’t Jump’ and recently during our conversation with her in Peli Health’s Pelvic Power Hour.
+In this interview, she tells all, no holding back, in plain language, from discussions with her doctors, to pelvic floor physical therapy, to pessary fittings and more.

 Sources: